Neural Networks and Deep Learning

 Registration

-please register in this file by December 30th.
+please register here by December 15th.

 Part I: Theoretical Foundations